-- a) objectives,

-- b) expected status to be achieved,

-- c) timelines of the control programme,

-- d) performance indicators, including methods for measurement and verification,

-- e) description of the funding for the control programme and annual budgets for its duration, - f) details, if applicable, on a proposed timeline for the transition to the use of vaccines, which are fully compliant with in the Terrestrial Manual in order to enable demonstration of absence of virus circulation.
+- a) objectives, - b) expected status to be achieved, - c) timelines of the control programme, - d) performance indicators, including methods for measurement and verification, - e) description of the funding for the control programme and annual budgets for its duration, - f) details, if applicable, on a proposed timeline for the transition to the use of vaccines, which are fully compliant with in the Terrestrial Manual in order to enable demonstration of absence of virus circulation.

-9. Recovery of official endorsement of the national FMD control programme
+9. Recovery of the endorsement by the OIE of the official control programme for FMD

-Member Countries applying for recovery of the official endorsement of the national FMD control programme should provide updated information in compliance with the provisions of Article 8.6.48. of the Terrestrial Code.
+Member Countries applying for recovery of the endorsement by the OIE of their official control programme for FMD should provide updated information in compliance with the provisions of Article 8.7.48. of the Terrestrial Code.